HDFGroup/hsds/docs/design/obj_store_schema/obj_store_schema.rst

 Compared to other storage technologies object storage has the advantages of:

 #.
-Scalability - It's easier to build out large storage solutions (.e.g AWS S3 manages trillions of objects)
+Scalability - It's easier to build out large storage solutions (e.g. AWS S3 manages trillions of objects)
 #.
 Throughput - Potentially greater aggregate throughput (scales with the number of storage nodes)
 #.
 Reliability - Objects are automatically replicated to avoid potential data loss
 #.
 Cost-effective - easier to scale out.
 Vendors like AWS provide low-cost, pay-as-you go services